news MCBC’s 3 Gaps Initiative

 - Reducing the number of bikes on narrow roadways, which can impede traffic

-- Enhancements which reduce environmental impacts on two of the trails
+- Enhancements that reduce environmental impacts on two of the trails

 - Spreads the work to expand opportunities for mountain biking fairly among Marin’s land managers